The difference isn't just in name. Hickory gives you that traditional, hearty smokey flavor, perfect for a strong BBQ taste.

 Or use it to make plant-based proteins like tofu or tempeh even better.

-Hickory brings in a bold flavor, while mesquite adds a touch of sweetness.
+Hickory brings in a bold flavor, while mesquite adds some sweetness.

 Applications in Cooking